rezacsedu/DeepHateExplainer/README.md

         conference={7th IEEE International Conference on Data Science and Advanced Analytics (IEEE DSAA,2020)}, year={2020}
     }

+### WARNING!
+The data and lexicons contain contenst that are racist, sexist, homophobic, and offensive in many different ways.
+Datasets are collected and subsequently annotated only for reearch related purposes.
+Therefore, please use it with your own risk.

 ## Availability of pretrained models
 We plan to make public all the pretrained models and some computational resources available, but it will take time.